OptionsIRCIL/indigo-backend/docs/convention.md

 For any other programming languages, the most standard convention for that language should be followed.

-Most plaintext and markdown documents should have a lowercase filename, however certain special documents may be in all caps (excluding the extension which remains lowercase).
+Most plaintext and Markdown documents should have a lowercase filename, however certain special documents may be in all caps (excluding the extension which remains lowercase).